 For example, if a user opens a document to full size on a wide aspect-ratio display and then opens the file on a computer with a smaller display, the document should open in a window sized for the smaller display, not in the larger, saved size.
-For more information on appropriate window size, see "Resizing and Zooming Windows" (page 189).
+For more information on appropriate window size, see "Resizing and Zooming Windows" (page 195).

 On a computer with more than one display, display the first new window visually centered in the screen containing the menu bar.
 If the user doesn't move that first window, display each additional window below and to the right of its predecessor.
 If the user moves the window, display each additional window on the screen that contains the largest portion of the frontmost window, as shown in Figure 13-18.
 For example, if the user creates a window, drags it completely to a second monitor, and then creates a new window, display the new window on the second screen.
 If there is sufficient room on the screen, display subsequent windows to the lower right of the frontmost window.
-If there isn't enough room on the screen, display additional windows slightly offset to the lower right.
+If there isn't enough room on the screen, display subsequent windows starting in the original visually centered position, and then continue to display additional windows slightly offset to the lower right.